osolliec/o-gameshells/README.md

 - I developed the app on Windows (on my personal computer).
 Apologies in advance if you encounter CRLF issues while checking out the app.
 - I only tested the app on Chrome.
 I think it should be fine on Edge and Firefox though, I don't know about Safari!
-- I am new at Keyframes and CSS animation in general but I thought it could apply here, so I am happy to have used it.
+- I am new at Keyframes and CSS animation in general but I thought it could apply here, so I am happy to have learned how to use it.